gabrys/svn2github/README.md

 ## Requirements

-This is a Python3 script testing with Python 3.5.
+This is a Python3 script (tested with Python 3.5).
 It shells out to the following commands:

 * `svn`
 * `git`